Ivan1248/vidlu/README.md

 # ViDLU: Vision Deep Learning Utilities

-A machine learning library for research with focus on deep models and computer vision.
-It is based on [PyTorch](https://pytorch.org/) and some ideas and code from [MagNet](https://github.com/MagNet-DL/magnet).
+A deep learning library for research with emphasis on computer vision.
+It is based on [PyTorch](https://pytorch.org/) and some ideas from [MagNet](https://github.com/MagNet-DL/magnet).